Utilities for Git worktree workflows in VS Code.

 Configuration

-worktreeTools.continueOnMigrationError controls whether the migration command should continue with later configured worktrees after one migration fails.
+worktreeTools.continueOnMigrationError controls whether the migration command should continue with later worktrees after one migration fails.

 Current Behavior

-- Uses the current repository as the destination.
+- Uses the branch currently checked out there as the sync target.

-- Lets you choose one configured worktree or the default
+- Lets you choose one worktree or the default

 - Runs the built-in worktree migration flow for the chosen scope.